Cheryl Praeger: Other activities

-Between 2007 and 2014 Praeger was a member of the executive committee of the International Mathematical Union and between 2013 and 2016 a Vice President of the International Commission on Mathematical Instruction.
+Between 2007 and 2014 Praeger was a member of the executive committee of the International Mathematical Union and between 2013 and 2016 a vice president of the International Commission on Mathematical Instruction.

-Between 2014 and 2018 Praeger was Foreign Secretary of the Australian Academy of Science.
-She was elected as a Member-at-Large of the executive board of the Association of Academies and Societies of Sciences in Asia (AASSA) for 2016–18 and accepted an invitation to Chair the AASSA Committee of Women in Science and Engineering (WISE).
-She is a Member of the executive committee of the Inter Academy Partnership - Science, 2017–19.
-Since 2019 she has been a member of the Committee for Freedom and Responsibility in Science of the International Science Council.
+Between 2014 and 2018 Praeger was foreign secretary of the Australian Academy of Science.
+She was elected as a Member-at-Large of the executive board of the Association of Academies and Societies of Sciences in Asia (AASSA) for 2016–18 and accepted an invitation to chair the AASSA Committee of Women in Science and Engineering (WISE).
+She was a Member of the executive committee of the Inter Academy Partnership - Science, 2017–19.
+Between 2019 and 2022 she was a member of the Committee for Freedom and Responsibility in Science of the International Science Council.

 Praeger promotes the involvement of women in mathematics by encouraging girls in primary and secondary schools with lectures, workshops, conferences and through the Family Maths Program Australia (FAMPA), which she was key in implementing in local primary schools.
-She is currently Patron of the Mathematical Association of Western Australia.
+She is a past Patron of the Mathematical Association of Western Australia.